AOCD-lab/RFS/README.md

 Change the initial lines to match your project, username, etc.

-Change the line below to match the directory where all the SW is stored:
+Change the line below to match the directory where all the SW is stored:<br>
 RFSHOME=/scratch/cavalll/RFS/

 Line below:

     python3   $RFSHOME/Python/run-mc-filtered.py  myfile.csv 5 10 $SEED  --maxpw 0.80 > Metal-050_51cats-BC-5d.$SEED &

 5 is the number of descriptors to include.

 10 is the number of combinations to test.
-For real runs should be 1000000 --maxpw 0.80 sets the maximum pairwise correlation allowed between the selected descriptors.
+For real runs should be 1000000

+--maxpw 0.80 sets the maximum pairwise correlation allowed between the selected descriptors.

 Second instance to change, line below, same parameters as above:

     python3   $RFSHOME/Python/run-mc-filtered.py  myfile.csv 5 10 9880590681   --maxpw 0.80 > Metal-050_51cats-BC-5d.9880590681

 <br>